Nethereum/Nethereum/docs/accounts.md

 To send a transaction you will either mananage your account and sign the raw transaction locally, or the account will be managed by the client (Parity / Geth), requiring to send the password at the time of sending a transaction or unlock the account before hand.

-In Nethereum when using Web3, to simplify and abstract the process, there are two types of account that you can use.
+In Nethereum.Web3, to simplify and abstract the process, there are two types of account that you can use.
 An "Account" object or a "ManagedAccount" object.
 Both store the account information required to send a transaction, private key, or password.

 At the time of sending a transaction if using the TransactionManager, deploying a contract or using a contract function, the right method to deliver the transaction will be chosen, either the transaction will be signed offline using the private key or a personal_sendTransaction message will be sent using the password.